Coaching with Spirit Program Overview

 - Listening to ICF Core Competency conference calls – links will be provided.

 Students are also required to develop their own guidelines for a coaching session that includes the core competencies, and self-analyze a coaching session utilizing the self-created guidelines.

 Curriculum - Level 2

-The Coaching With Spirit Level 2 Coach Training Program provides 39 hours of study over three weekends.
+The Coaching with Spirit Level 2 Coach Training Program provides 48 hours of study over four weekends.

 The curriculum incorporates the ICF Core Competencies and goes deeper than Level 1.
-The course begins with a review of the CWS model and will then focus on the River of Parts, a strategy for accessing and coaching from Self: our divine core, which is naturally awake, aware, whole, calm, confident, compassionate, creative, and wise.
+The course begins with a review of the CWS model and then focuses on Parts Work, an adaptation of Internal Family Systems, a powerful healing model originated by Richard Schwartz.
+Parts Work is a strategy for accessing and coaching from Self: our divine core, which is naturally awake, aware, whole, calm, confident, compassionate, creative, and wise.
 This core is accessed most easily by inviting parts of the mind, like the Critic, the Approval Seeker, and various Distractors to step back.
 When they do, our true nature, here called Self, begins to emerge like the sun from behind clouds.
 Facilitating this in clients allows them to move into a place of grounded centeredness from which they can respond creatively to their circumstances rather than react unconsciously from old habits.

 The Coaching with Spirit: Level 2 provides:

-Helping protectors find new strategies for helping the client
+- Helping protective parts find new strategies for helping the client

 MODULES OF COACH TRAINING - Level 2

 - Agreements: Four cornerstones for creating a safe and courageous coaching container for deep transformation.